Finding missing or moved photos

 Lightroom will

-open a Finder window (Mac) or Explorer (Windows).
-You will
+open a Finder (Mac) or Explorer (Windows) type window.
+From

-need to use the Finder or Explorer to locate the missing folder.
-In
+there you can use the Finder or Explorer to locate the missing folder.

 the the Mac Finder.
 Once the missing folder is located you will need to